-I grew up memorizing poetry and we’ve done the same with our children over the past few years (I still die over this little video of Ella reciting a few of her favorite poems last year).
+I grew up memorizing poetry and we’ve done the same with our children over the past few years (I still die over this little video of Ella reciting a few of her favorite poems).

 But despite memorizing literally thousands of lines of poetry as a child, I’ll admit I didn’t actually love poetry all that much.